 I thought that USB might replace the 3.5mm jack plug, but it never has, being typically confined to the function of supplying power rather than data.
 In fact, I believe I have more USB lights than pieces of sound equipment.
 In addition to this, there has been talk about USB C displacing the traditional 3.5mm connection.
 Paint me sceptical, but I somehow doubt that’s going to be happening any time soon.
 As far as the phone crowd go, Bluetooth has won that battle.

 Bluetooth seems ridiculously overrated beyond very short distances and direct lines of sight between the transmitter and receiver.
-It gets rid of real cables, but there are still the limits of virtual ones, and the effects of walls which can so easily disrupt the signal.
+It may get rid of real cables, but there are still the limits on virtual ones, and the effects of walls which can so easily disrupt the signal.
 My X300 Bluetooth speaker can pick up the signal from my iPod Touch from the bedroom so long as it’s outside the door to the study, but once it’s in here, the signal either splutters or dies.

 The removal of the 3.5mm socket from the iPhone 7 is worrisome if everyone else follows Apple in assuming that the 3.5mm jack plug is passé.
 As I said at the top of the post, the 3.5mm jack plug is still fairly universal.
-All three of my DACs use it; a number of speakers I own (even the three Bluetooth ones) use it (and the rest use RCA cables).
-Such cables can be used across several devices unlike Apple’s lightning cable which is one of those annoy proprietorial connections.
+All of my DACs use it; a number of speakers I own (even the three Bluetooth ones) use it (and the rest use RCA cables).
+My Huawei Honour 9 has one alongside a USB C socket.
+Analogue cables can be used across several devices unlike Apple’s lightning cable which is one of those annoying proprietorial connections.